floooh/oryol/doc/GfxResourceTour.md

 uniforms and textures), but the advantage is that no dynamic 'recompilation' of state needs to happen between draw calls in the 3D API or GPU driver.

-To make map somewhat well to the new 3D APIs, the Oryol Gfx API had to be changed slightly in the past months, and will continue to change until at least the Vulkan rendering backend has been implemented.
-But I think the end-result will still be very simple medium-level 3D API which nicely bridges the gap between 'old' and 'new'.
+To map somewhat well to the new 3D APIs, the Oryol Gfx API had to be changed slightly in the past months, and will continue to change until at least the Vulkan rendering backend has been implemented.
+But I think the end-result will still be a very simple medium-level 3D API which nicely bridges the gap between 'old' and 'new'.